alanng10/class-lang/Docue/a.md

 Class is an all purpose programming language.
 Class is used to create modules.
-Class consists of compiler modules, infra modules, documentation, source code.
+Class consists of compiler modules, infra modules, execution runner, documentation, source code.
 Class is open source.
 Permission is granted to every person to use any copy of this software in any way.